camunda/camunda-docs-static/get-started/content/rpa/installation.md

 {{< img src="../img/cawemo-settings-page.png" title="Cawemo Settings Page" >}}

-## Camunda Modeler
+# Camunda Modeler

 Please use the Camunda Modeler version 4.7 or later.
-In case you don't have it yet, you can <a href="https://camunda.com/download/modeler/">download the latest version of Camunda Modeler</a>.
+In case you don't have it yet, you can [download the latest version of Camunda Modeler](https://camunda.com/download/modeler/).

-* Download version 3.0 or later of the <a href="https://downloads.camunda.cloud/enterprise-release/cawemo/cloud-connect-modeler-plugin/cloud-connect-3.0.0.zip">Cloud Connect plugin</a> for Camunda Modeler
+* Download version 3.0 or later of the [Cloud Connect plugin](https://downloads.camunda.cloud/enterprise-release/cawemo/cloud-connect-modeler-plugin/cloud-connect-3.0.0.zip) for Camunda Modeler
 * Extract the archive and move it to the plugins folder

 ```sh